etcd-io/website/content/en/blog/2021/etcd-and-kubernetes.md

 spelling: cSpell:ignore Hrittik
 author:  "[Hrittik Roy](https://github.com/hrittikhere), p3r.one"
 date: 2021-09-11
+description: etcd was released even before Kubernetes, and now adopted by Kubernetes as the ideal database for configuration management.
+Learn what's more to it!
 ---

 *This post originally appeared on [p3r.one](https://www.p3r.one/etcd-and-kubernetes/), and is re-published with permission.*